DavidMatuteJimenez/BFOR643---Incident-Handling-Project/README.md

 * No coding required
 * Supports multiple operations in one place
-* Handles encoded and Obfuscated Data
+* Handles encoded and hidden Data

 We chose CyberChef because it allows us to decode and analyze suspicious data safely without requiring knowledge of coding.